Occupational Therapy students with child and a alphabet mat

 Ranking and Selection Process

 Entry to this course is competitive, with limited places available.
-For non-school leaver applicants, offers will be made in the following distinct rounds.
+For applicants who apply direct to Curtin, offers will be made in the following distinct rounds.
 Please submit your application and documentation as soon as possible.

-• Eligible applicants who applied prior to 8 October 2023 will be ranked and assessed for offer.
+o Eligible applicants who applied prior to 23 June 2024 will be ranked and assessed for offer.

-• Eligible applicants who applied prior to 12 November 2023 will be ranked and assessed for offer.
+o Eligible applicants who applied prior to 25 August 2024 will be ranked and assessed for offer.

-• Eligible applicants who applied prior to 10 December 2023 will be ranked and assessed for offer
+o Eligible applicants who applied prior to 26 October 2024 will be ranked and assessed for offer.

 School leaver applicants to refer to TISC – important dates